-An attached rental property A street with very low traffic A special school for one of my daughters Walking distance to the train station and grocery stores Finally, I desperately asked God for a prayer room
+An attached rental property A slow traffic street A special school for one of my daughters with walking distance to the train station and grocery stores Finally, I desperately asked God for a prayer room

 An attached rental property

-A special school for one of my daughters Walking distance to the train station and grocery stores
+A special school for one of my daughters with walking distance to the train station and grocery stores

 Finally, I desperately asked God for a prayer room

 I believe God wanted to show us that we could ask for anything —within the boundaries of His will— in faith and receive it.
-I was mesmerized that God cared enough to hear every single word I uttered.
+It mesmerized me that God cared enough to hear every single word we uttered.
 She telling me definitely built up my faith.
-I believe being specific in our prayers helps us recognize our answer and increases our confidence in God.
+I believe being specific in our prayers helps us recognize when we receive our answers; convinces us of the graciousness of God, and increases our confidence in God.
 This definitely jacked up mine.

-We employed our new-found truth about the definite request in faith.
+We employed our newfound truth about making definite requests in prayer by faith.
 We asked the Lord to send someone who would buy the house within three months (we scheduled to leave Norway Dec 12th) for a price we had in mind.
 We had only three months to tidy up the house, sell the house, and handover to the new buyer.

-Amazingly, someone who desperately wanted to buy a house in that neighborhood contacted us before our property was put up on the market.
+Surprisingly, someone who desperately wanted to buy a house in that neighborhood contacted us before we put our property up on the market.
 To cut the long story short, we sold this property before the official viewing day for 1 million kroner (more than 166,000 Can Dollars) more than we bought it in the previous year.
 Did I mention that because of the initial drainage problem, we bought the house for less than the asking price?

 - Being specific forced us to think about what we really wanted